The Broadstone Hall School Curriculum 2021-22

 The National Curriculum provides pupils with an introduction to the essential knowledge that they need to be educated citizens.
 It introduces pupils to the best that has been thought and said; and helps engender an appreciation of human creativity and achievement.

 The National Curriculum is just one element in the education of every child.
 We are also mindful to take opportunities each year to range beyond the national curriculum specifications.
-For example, last year we took time to explore the ideas, meaning and concepts behind the 100 year anniversary of the WW1 Armistice and the foundation of the RAF, as well as the 500th anniversary of Leonardo da Vinci’s death .
+For example, in recent years we have taken the opportunity to explore the ideas, meaning and concepts behind the 100 year anniversary of the WW1 Armistice, the foundation of the RAF, and the 500th anniversary of Leonardo da Vinci’s death.

 The Early Years Foundation Stage (EYFS) sets the standards that all early years providers must meet to ensure that children learn and develop well and are kept healthy and safe.
 It promotes teaching and learning to ensure children’s ‘school readiness’ and gives children the broad range of knowledge and skills that provide the right foundation for good future progress through school and life.